-- substantive hearings of defended charges;
+- substantive hearings of defended charges

-- hearings as to penalty;
+- hearings as to penalty for admitted or proven charges

-- interlocutory matters (various).
+- interlocutory matters (various)

+- applications for interim suspension

+- application for permanent stay

+- appeal against refusal to issue practising certificate

-These hearings varied in length from half a day to eight days.
-On some days, more than one matter was heard, in order to best utilise the time of the members, and minimise travel costs.
+These hearings varied in length from one hour to three days.
+On some days more than one matter was heard, in order to best utilise the time of the members and minimise travel costs.

-The table below shows a comparison table of face to face hearings by location, over this reporting period and past reporting periods.
+The table below shows a comparison table of face to face hearings by location, for the current and past reporting periods as at 30 June of the year shown.